 Kasoori methi is the dried leaf of the fenugreek plant.
 The taste is similar to celery and fennel combined, and it is slightly bitter.

 If you do not have kasoori methi, substitute celery leaves, or something bitter, such as a bit of radish or dandelion greens

-Green chiles are long, slender, and medium to medium-hot in intensity.
+Green chilis are long, slender, and medium to medium-hot in intensity.
 They are available in small and medium sizes.

-If you do not have green chiles, use an equal amount of fresh jalapeño pepper.
+If you do not have green chilis, use an equal amount of fresh jalapeño pepper.
 The spice levels are very similar.
-Alternately, the more widely available Thai chiles or Serrano are also a good substitute.
+Alternately, the more widely available Thai chilis or Serranos are also a good substitute.

-Kashmiri chile powder is milder than red chile powder, and it has a bit of a smoky or earthy flavor.
-This type of chile is used in North Indian cooking, most famously for tandoori dishes.
+Kashmiri chili powder is milder than red chili powder, and it has a bit of a smoky or earthy flavor.
+This type of chili is used in North Indian cooking, most famously for tandoori dishes.
 This is how tandoori dishes get their red color.

-To substitute, try a mild Mexican chile, such as the pasilla chile.
+To substitute, try paprika, or a mild Mexican chili, such as the pasilla chili.

-Indian red chiles are usually long and slender, but some are short and stout.
+Indian red chilis are usually long and slender, but some are short and stout.
 I prefer the slender variety.

-These are much fresher than the chile flakes commonly available in the West, but the flakes can be used as a substitute.
+These are much fresher than the chili flakes commonly available in the West, but the flakes can be used as a substitute.

-Red chile powder is the ground red chile, seeds and all.
+Red chili powder is the ground red chili, seeds and all.
 It is one of the most commonly used spices in Indian cuisine, and it is very spicy.

-If you do not have Indian red chile powder, substitute an equal amount of cayenne powder.
-The two chile types are similar in heat levels, but cayenne pepper burns the throat more.
-A second option is to substitute with red chile flakes.
+If you do not have Indian red chili powder, substitute an equal amount of cayenne powder.
+The two chili types are similar in heat levels, but cayenne pepper burns the throat more.
+A second option is to substitute with red chili flakes.